-The authors would like to thank everyone with whom they have discussed the Zerocash and Zcash protocol designs; in addition to the preceding, this includes Mike Perry, isis agora lovecruft, Leif Ryge, Andrew Miller, Ben Blaxill, Samantha Hulsey, Alex Balducci, Jake Tarren, Solar Designer, Ling Ren, John Tromp, Paige Peterson, jl777, Alison Stevenson, Maureen Walsh, Filippo Valsorda, Zaki Manian, Tracy Hu, Brian Warner, Mary Maller, Michael Dixon, Andrew Poelstra, Benjamin Winston, Kobi Gurkan, Weikeng Chen, Henry de Valence, Deirdre Connolly, Chelsea Komlo, Zancas Wilcox, Jane Lusby, Teor, Izaak Meckler, Zac Williamson, Vitalik Buterin, Jakub Zalewski, Oana Ciobotaru, Andre Serrano, Brad Miller, Charlie O'Keefe, David Campbell, Elena Giralt, Francisco Gindre, Joseph Van Geffen, Josh Swihart, Kevin Gorham, Larry Ruane, Marshall Gaucher, Ryan Taylor, Sasha Meyer, and no doubt others.
+The authors would like to thank everyone with whom they have discussed the Zerocash and Zcash protocol designs; in addition to the preceding, this includes Mike Perry, isis agora lovecruft, Leif Ryge, Andrew Miller, Ben Blaxill, Samantha Hulsey, Alex Balducci, Jake Tarren, Solar Designer, Ling Ren, John Tromp, Paige Peterson, jl777, Alison Stevenson, Maureen Walsh, Filippo Valsorda, Zaki Manian, Tracy Hu, Brian Warner, Mary Maller, Michael Dixon, Andrew Poelstra, Benjamin Winston, Josh Cincinnati, Kobi Gurkan, Weikeng Chen, Henry de Valence, Deirdre Connolly, Chelsea Komlo, Zancas Wilcox, Jane Lusby, Teor, Izaak Meckler, Zac Williamson, Vitalik Buterin, Jakub Zalewski, Oana Ciobotaru, Andre Serrano, Brad Miller, Charlie O'Keefe, David Campbell, Elena Giralt, Francisco Gindre, Joseph Van Geffen, Josh Swihart, Kevin Gorham, Larry Ruane, Marshall Gaucher, Ryan Taylor, Sasha Meyer, and no doubt others.
 We would also like to thank the designers and developers of Bitcoin and Bitcoin Core.

 Zcash has benefited from security audits performed by NCC Group, Coinspect, Least Authority, Mary Maller, Kudelski Security, QEDIT, and Trail of Bits.
+We also thank Mary Maller for her work on reviewing the security proofs for Halo 2 (any remaining errors are ours).

 The Faerie Gold attack was found by Zooko Wilcox; subsequent analysis of variations on the attack was performed by Daira Hopwood and Sean Bowe.
 The internal hash collision attack was found by Taylor Hornby.
 The error in the Zerocash proof of Balance relating to collision resistance of PRFaddr was found by Daira Hopwood.
-The errors in the proof of Ledger Indistinguishability mentioned in §8.6 'Changes to PRF inputs and truncation' on p.104 were also found by Daira Hopwood.
+The errors in the proof of Ledger Indistinguishability mentioned in § 8.6 'Changes to PRF inputs and truncation' on p.
+104 were also found by Daira Hopwood.